qemu/qemu/docs/interop/qemu-nbd.rst

     -t -x subset -p 10810 \
     --image-opts driver=raw,offset=1M,size=1M,file.driver=file,file.filename=file.raw

-Serve a read-only copy of just the first MBR partition of a guest image over a Unix socket with as many as 5 simultaneous readers, with a persistent process forked as a daemon:
+Serve a read-only copy of a guest image over a Unix socket with as many as 5 simultaneous readers, with a persistent process forked as a
+daemon:

 ::

   qemu-nbd --fork --persistent --shared=5 --socket=/path/to/sock \
-    --partition=1 --read-only --format=qcow2 file.qcow2
+    --read-only --format=qcow2 file.qcow2

 Expose the guest-visible contents of a qcow2 file via a block device /dev/nbd0 (and possibly creating /dev/nbd0p1 and friends for